acpmasquerade/broccoli/README.md

 # broccoli
-A Collection of scripts / gists used to solve some smaller problems
+A Collection of scripts / gists those I used at some point of time in order to solve some smaller problems